-- 6. USERS
+- 5. USERS

-- 7. PREFERENCES
+- 6. PREFERENCES

-- 8. MEDIA FOLDERS
+- 7. MEDIA FOLDERS

-- 9. STREAM SETTINGS
+- 8. STREAM SETTINGS

-- 10. SUPPORT FEEDBACK
+- 9. SUPPORT FEEDBACK

+- 10. STATUS

 - II.
-STATUS

-- 12. PLAYOUT HISTORY
+PLAYOUT HISTORY

-- 13. LISTENER STATS

-6. USERS
+5. USERS

 If your Airtime server is accessible from the public Internet, it will not be secure until you set your own, strong password for the all-powerful admin user.
-Should the password for the admin user still be set to admin or some other easily guessed word, you should set a new password immediately, via the Users page on the System menu.
+Should the password for the admin user still be set to admin, you should set a new password immediately, via the Users page on the System menu.
 Only users with the User Type of Admin can see the System menu when they log in.